 For many patients this means being able to speak and eat with confidence without the worrying about their denture falling out.
 This leads to improvements in self-esteem by dramatically improve one’s appearance.

-This page will help you learn about common dental implant surgical options.
-Be sure to discuss all treatment options with your dentist specialist.
-Your dentist will look at your medical and dental history.
-Your dentist can then recommend a good option for you.
+Below are some of the most common dental implant surgical options.
+Be sure to discuss all treatment options available with your dental specialist.
+After looking at your medical and dental history your surgeon can then make an informed recommendation on what is best for you:

-Yomi Robot-Assisted Dental Surgery is cleared by the FDA in the United States as a computerized navigational system intended to provide assistance in both the planning (pre-operative) and the surgical (intra-operative) phases of dental implantation surgery.
-The system provides software to preoperatively plan dental implantation procedures and provides navigational guidance of the surgical instruments.
+YOMI Robot-Assisted Dental Surgery is the first and only robot cleared by the FDA in the United States as a computerized navigational system intended to provide assistance in both the planning (pre-operative) and the surgical (intra-operative) phases of dental implantation surgery.

 Indications For Use